-The professional fees for Cyprus company registration start at € 990.
+The professional fees for a new Cyprus company registration start at € 1724.00.

 This price includes:

-- Professional fees for the company formation, initial on-boarding compliance procedures (for a typical single-owner ownership structure), drafting of the Memorandum / Articles of Association and the first resolutions, certification of the company documents by lawyer prior to submission to the Registry (mandatory), official Cyprus Registry fees for one name approval and for the company registration itself, all initial minutes dealing with the appointment of director/secretary, allocation of shares, documents evidencing the beneficial ownership and a set of Registry-certified first certificates – certificate of incorporation, certificate of registered address, certificate of directors and secretary, certificate of shareholders and share capital. (€ 490).
+- Professional fees for the company formation, initial on-boarding compliance procedures (for a typical single-owner ownership structure), drafting of the Memorandum / Articles of Association and the first resolutions, certification of the company documents by lawyer prior to submission to the Registry (mandatory), all initial minutes dealing with the appointment of director/secretary, allocation of shares, documents evidencing the beneficial ownership (€ 416.50).

 Additional Costs and Charges

 In addition to the above, there will usually be other costs and disbursements.